-The National Parks: Index 1991 Produced by the Office of Public Affairs and the Division of Publications National Park Service U.S. Department of the Interior Washington, D.C.
-1991
+The National Parks: Index 1993

+Produced by the Office of Public Affairs and the Division of Publications National Park Service

+U.S. Department of the Interior Washington, D.C.
+1993

 National Park Service, U.S. Department of the Interior

 As the Nation's principal conservation agency, the Department of the Interior has responsibility for most of our nationally owned public lands and natural resources.
-This includes fostering wise use of our land and water resources. protecting our fish and wildlife, preserving the environmental and cultural values of our national parks and historical places, and providing for the enjoyment of life through outdoor recreation.
-The Department assesses our energy and mineral resources
+This includes fostering sound use of our land and water resources, protecting our fish, wildlife, and biological diversity, preserving the environmental and cultural values of our national parks and historical places, and providing for the enjoyment of life through outdoor recreation.
+The Department

-and works to assure that their development is in the best interest of all our people.
-The Department also promotes the goals of the Take Pride in America campaign by encouraging stewardship and citizen responsibility for the public lands promoting citizen participation in their care.
+assesses our energy and mineral resources and works to ensure that their development is in the best interest of all our people by encouraging stewardship and citizen participation in their care.
 The Department also has a major responsibility for American Indian reservation communities and for people who live in island territories under U.S. administration.

 Contents

 Part 1

 Introduction 4

 National Park System 6

-Nomenclature of Park System Areas
+Nomenclature of Park System Areas 7

 Designation of Wilderness Areas 8

 Parks in the Nation's Capital 8

 Related Areas 9

 Regional Office Addresses 9

 Maps of the National Park System 10

 Statistical Summary 13

 Part 2

 Descriptive Listing of National Park System Areas by State 14

 Part 3

-Related Areas 84
+Related Areas 94

-Affiliated Areas 87 Wild and Scenic Rivers System 92 National Trails System 103
+Affiliated Areas 96 Wild and Scenic Rivers System 102 National Trails System 114

-Alphabetical Listing 106
+Alphabetical Listing 120